Clubs & Activities

-Concert Choir is a performing arts club and classes designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
-Music preparation includes performances at Mercyhurst Prep and in the community.
-Every other year, the choir travels to Orlando, Florida, to perform at Walt Disney World.
+Concert Choir is a performing arts class designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
+Music preparation includes performances at Mercyhurst Prep in the winter and spring seasons.
+Every other year, the choir travels to Orlando to perform at Walt Disney World.
+Arthur Martone and Mike Miele

 Critical Concerns is a service organization whose purpose is to educate MPS Lakers about injustices in our community and our world and to provide support to groups that strive for peace and justice.
 Matt Ochalek

-Dance Company is a performing arts club for the Laker with prior dance training.
+Dance Company is a performing arts class for the Laker with prior dance training.
 Students participate in both class and performance activities.
-Based on an audition, dancers are accepted to a master, advanced, intermediate, or apprentice class.
+Based on an audition, dancers are accepted to a master, advanced, intermediate, or apprentice class and travel to Orlando to perform at Walt Disney World every other year.
+Kara Grise and Maryanne Mager-Dombrowski

-Feed the Hungry is a join-by-doing group that is totally service-oriented.
+Feed the Hungry is a join-by-doing group that is totally service oriented.
 On the second Sunday of each month, Lakers cook and serve a nutritious meal to individuals who are homeless in downtown Erie.
-Fundraising and collecting materials for the project are ongoing.
+Fundraising and collecting materials for the project are ongoing efforts throughout the school year.
+Matt Ochalek